kexin-yang/kexin-yang.github.io/_pages/about.md

   **Research Interest**

-   My research is focus on **learning science and technology**, including intelligent tutoring systems(ITS), language technology and learning analytics, to make education easy and effective.
+   My research focus on **learning science and technology**, including intelligent tutoring systems(ITS), language technology and learning analytics, to make education easy and effective.

    I also study mechanism of **crowdsourcing and teacher-sourcing**, to improve the ITS development and design process, and increase teachers' configurability.